ricardomfmsousa/ansible-dev-setup/README.md

 # Ansible DEV setup (debian compatible)

-Sets up a full development environment through [ansible](https://www.ansible.com/) on remote hosts without the need to manually copy files or perform configurations on the target machines.
+Sets up a full development environment through [ansible](https://www.ansible.com/) on local or remote hosts without the need to manually copy files or perform configurations on the target machines.

 ## Deploy